Twins vs. Guardians Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Bailey Ober (3-2) to the mound for his eighth start this season.
+- The Twins will hand the ball to Sonny Gray (4-0) for his 12th start of the season.

-- Ober will look to finish five or more innings for the eighth start in a row.
+- Gray will look to finish five or more innings for the third start in a row.

 |Opponent